Mirabloom/MHM-Must-Have-Music-/README.md

 4. Drag the song and drop it where the user want

-### Playlists Interactions as a registered user
+### Home page Interactions as a registered/unregistered user
-##### Create a playlist
+##### Browse for songs

 1. A registered and logged in user
-2. Click on Playlists dropdown list
+2. Click on Home page
-3. Click on 'Create playlist' button
+3. A new page will be opened showing different categories
-4. Write down the playlist name
+4. Select a category
-5. Select privacy type (Private or Public)
+5. A new page will open with different subcategories
-6. Press 'Save' button
+6. Select a song

 ## User Interface

-### Fonts and Colors
+### Fonts and Colors To be modified all

 #### Fonts: [Quicksand](https://fonts.google.com/specimen/Quicksand)